Natural Hair Dye Recipes (for Any Hair Color)

 Herbs to Dye Red Hair

 These will create a red/dark strawberry blonde tint in lighter hair and an auburn tint in darker hair.
-The effects are cumulative, so extended use over time will create a more vibrant red.
+The effects are cumulative, so extended use over time creates a more vibrant red.
 The easiest thing is to make it part of your hair care routine if you want continual red hair.

 • Hibiscus petals